-It’s important that the captain ensure that all passengers – who are not U.S. citizens, U.S. residents, or Canadian nationals – have appropriate visas for entry to the U.S. Passengers from Visa Waiver Program (VWP)-designated countries, with Electronics System for Travel Authorizations (ESTA), may only pre-clear if they’re traveling aboard an aircraft that’s a VWP signatory carrier.
-If a passenger has an ESTA, rather than a visa, but the aircraft is not on the approved list of signatory carriers, the passenger will be denied entry to the U.S. For more information see our article entitled, “Operating Under the Visa Waiver Program: Top FAQs from Business Aviation Operators.“
+It’s vital that the captain ensure that all passengers – who are not U.S. citizens, U.S. residents, or Canadian nationals – have appropriate visas for entry to the U.S. Passengers from Visa Waiver Program (VWP)-designated countries, with Electronics System for Travel Authorizations (ESTA), may only pre-clear if they’re traveling aboard an aircraft that’s a VWP signatory carrier.
+Suppose a passenger has an ESTA, rather than a visa, but the aircraft is not on the approved list of signatory carriers.
+In that case, the passenger will be denied entry to the U.S. For more information, see our article entitled, “Operating Under the Visa Waiver Program: Top FAQs from Business Aviation Operators.“

-Total cost of pre-clearance at EINN is about 300 Euros.
+The total cost of pre-clearance at EINN is about 300 Euros but is dependent on the number of travelers being pre-cleared.
 Your ground handler can provide a breakdown of these fees.
-Many business aircraft operators find the pre-clearance fee a small price to pay in order to avoid clearing at some of the more troublesome/slower airports in the U.S. and to take advantage of low fuel prices at EINN.
+Many business aircraft operators find the pre-clearance fee a small price to pay to avoid clearing at some of the more troublesome/slower airports in the U.S. and taking advantage of low fuel prices at EINN.

-When arriving at the terminal for pre-clearance, crew members/passengers undergo standard security screening.
+Crew members/passengers undergo standard security screening when arriving at the terminal for pre-clearance.
 Passengers/crew members are screened with a metal detector while luggage goes through x-ray and radiation screening.
-Security screening takes approximately five minutes in the VIP screening area but usually takes a little longer if you’re clearing on the commercial side – depending on volume of scheduled commercial traffic.
+Security screening takes approximately five minutes in the VIP screening area.
+Usually, it takes a little longer if you’re clearing on the commercial side – depending on the volume of scheduled commercial traffic.
 It’s important to note that liquids over 100 ml should not be carried in hand luggage.
-Larger volumes of liquids should either be left onboard or packed in non-carryon luggage that will be stored in the hold area of the aircraft during flight.
+Larger volumes of liquids should either be left onboard or packed in non-carryon luggage stored in the hold area of the aircraft during flight.

-Customs declarations need to be filled out by each passenger, and it’s best that this is done in advance.
+Customs declarations need to be filled out by each passenger, which should be done in advance.
 I-94 forms no longer need to be completed by hand as they’re available online.
 These should be completed in advance by the passengers.

-In the unlikely event that USCBP require the baggage to be offloaded and inspected at their facility, It’s best to prominently ID each bag with visible tags and ensure that the traveler’s name is clearly printed on them.
+In the unlikely event that USCBP requires the baggage to be offloaded and inspected at their facility, It’s best to prominently I.D. each bag with visible tags and ensure that the traveler’s name is clearly printed on them.
 After luggage is removed from the aircraft and taken to CBP, passengers/crew members will need to identify their baggage when clearing CIQ.
-All baggage is scanned, screened, and photographed in accordance with CBP-mandated requirements.
-A computerized image of the luggage will then be shown to passengers during CBP pre-clearance, and the U.S. customs agent will require the traveler to declare that the image shown is in fact his/her item of luggage.
-To this end operators may request two-dimensional bar code luggage tags from their ground handler in advance and place them on all luggage prior to arrival at EINN.
-This will cut down on time involved in the luggage-matching process.
-For more information contact your ground handler.
+All baggage is scanned, screened, and photographed following CBP-mandated requirements.
+A computerized image of the luggage will then be shown to passengers during CBP pre-clearance.
+The U.S. customs agent will require the traveler to declare that the image shown is their luggage item.
+To this end, operators may request two-dimensional bar code luggage tags from their ground handler in advance and place them on all luggage before arrival at EINN.
+This will cut down on the time involved in the luggage-matching process.
+For more information, contact your ground handler.

 Some operators prefer to overnight at EINN prior to pre-clearing CBP.
 After an overnight stop at EINN, passengers will be taken directly to CBP for U.S. Customs pre-clearance.
-Crews typically arrive at the airport about two hours prior to the estimated time of departure, and this is sufficient as the pre-clearance process is short.
+Crews typically arrive at the airport about two hours prior to the estimated departure time, which is sufficient as the pre-clearance process is short.

 After you clear at EINN, there are approximately 200 airports in the U.S. to which you may operate.
 This list of available airports has grown over the years and continues to grow.
 It’s a strict requirement that you land at an Airport of Entry (AOE) with a U.S. Department of Agriculture representative who’ll remove international waste.
 Once your EINN pre-clearance has been completed, confirmation of a successful pre-clearance is sent to the captain and your EINN ground handler.
-A U.S. Department of Agriculture representative, at the scheduled point of arrival stateside, will be notified by CBP to meet your aircraft.
+At the scheduled point of arrival stateside, a US Department of Agriculture representative will be notified by CBP to meet your aircraft.